What is Secure Coding?

 - PCI Requirement 2 involves securing your systems.
 This includes things like passwords, configuration, and system hardening.

 - Changing Default Passwords.
 Devices such as routers or POS systems usually come straight from the vendor with factory settings like default usernames and passwords.
 To harden your system, remove any unnecessary functionality in your system and configure what is left in a secure manner.

 Protect stored card holder data:

-- The point of the 12 requirements of PCI is to protect and secure stored card holder data and prevent data breaches.
+- The purpose of PCI is to protect and secure stored card holder data and prevent data breaches.
 And according to requirement 3, stored card data must be encrypted using industry-accepted algorithms.
 Not only must card data be encrypted, the encryption keys themselves must also be protected.
 For example, using a solid PCI DSS encryption key management process will help keep you from storing the key in the “lock” itself.

 Encrypt transmission of cardholder data across open, public networks: